gautamz/mxm3-pcie-rise-connector/README.md

 Extend the life of my laptop by 1-2years and delay a system upgrade so that I can avoid CPUs with potential Meltdown/Spectre vulnerabilities.

 # Plan
 1) Work out what pins on the MXM connector are needed to connect to a PCIe riser to make a GPU run at x16 PCIe speeds
-  a) [optional side goals]
+    ~optional side goals
-      ( i) Work out the correspondence between the pinout of a Displayport to eDP converter so that I can route the GPU video output back to laptop screen.
-This may save on PCIe bandwidth in trying to get the video back through PCIe (ii) Work out how to shield PCIe extender ribbon cables.
+      (i) Work out the correspondence between the pinout of a Displayport to eDP converter so that I can route the GPU video output back to laptop screen.
+This may save on PCIe bandwidth in trying to get the video back through PCIe
+      (ii) Work out how to shield PCIe extender ribbon cables.
 Shielded cables can be quite expensive
 3) Build a PCB design
 4) Print PCB and test